- San Marcos Consolidated ISD

 - Students are allowed unrestricted access to water.

-- Provide students with an alternate activity if they are too hot.
+- Provide students with an alternate activity if they are too hot or too cold.

 - Use the charts below to help plan for safe outdoor activities.
 The Heat Index in the highlighted sections represents the “feels like” temperature.
 Students should be dressed appropriately for outdoor activities.